Now that we know how to create a set of BeatWins without BeatLoops using all three

 - • If a BeatWin has strength greater than or equal to 0.5 but less than 1 it is drawn with a dashed arrow.

 - • If a BeatWin has strength less than 0.5 it is drawn with a dotted arrow.

 Using this set of rules makes it easy to spot the weakest links in the graph.
 Similarly, the Weighted Method uses a set of rules to show relative weights of the BeatWins, but uses color to differentiate it from the Iterative Method and its scale.

-• If a BeatWin has weight from 7 to 20, the arrow is drawn in black.
+- • If a BeatWin has strength equal to a standard win, it will be drawn in black.